 - Preheat the oven to 350 degrees and line baking sheets with wax paper (I ended up using about 4 sheets total for all the cookies).

-- Mix the brown sugar and the peanut butter together in a large mixing bowl (you can use an electric mixer or large spoon).
-Add in the eggs, baking soda and vanilla, mixing well until combined, then gradually add in the oats and chocolate chips and mix until they’re evenly incorporated (batter will be thick).
+- Mix the brown sugar and the peanut butter together in a large mixing bowl (with a large spoon, no mixer).
+Add in the butter, eggs, baking soda and vanilla, mixing well until combined, then gradually add in the oats, m&m’s and chocolate chips and mix until they’re evenly incorporated (batter will be thick).